Ben Wyatt (Parks and Recreation): Season two

 When Ben comes to Pawnee, he immediately clashes with Leslie, who is appalled by his unsentimental attitude towards firing people and his penchant for slashing her department's budget.
 However, when he asks her out for a beer, they begin to show respect for one another.
-He shares his past as the mayor of Partridge, and that he became a state auditor to prove he can be responsible and eventually run for office again.
+He shares his past as the mayor of Partridge, and that he became a state auditor to prove that he can be responsible and eventually run for office again.
 Their new friendship turns sour when Ben and Chris reveal that the town is virtually out of funds and the government will have to be shut down until further notice.

-Despite the seriousness of the problems, Chris presents the situation in an extremely positive light and tries to make all the city hall employees around him happy, leaving the hard decisions and delivery of bad news up to Ben; meaning, Chris is the good cop and Ben is the bad cop in this partnership.
-Chris and Ben form a budget task force, consisting of several government employees including Ron.
-When Ron accidentally reveals that Leslie was trying to set up an annual children's concert that was supposed to be canceled on Lot 48 behind Ann's house, Ben tries to shut it down.
+Despite the seriousness of the problems, Chris presents the situation in an extremely positive light and tries to make all of the city-hall employees around him happy, leaving the hard decisions and delivery of bad news up to Ben; this makes Chris the good cop and Ben the bad cop in the partnership.
+Chris and Ben form a budget task force, consisting of several government employees, including Ron.
+When Ron accidentally reveals that Leslie was trying to set up an annual children's concert on Lot 48 behind Ann's house that was supposed to be canceled, Ben tries to shut it down.
 However, after seeing the effort Leslie put into it, which included having the equipment donated from local vendors, he pays the entertainer Freddy Spaghetti to come back after he booked another event, getting back on Leslie's good side.
-Ben is also surprised, but quietly pleased when Ron authorizes Leslie to take his place on the budget task force.
+Ben is also surprised, but quietly pleased, when Ron authorizes Leslie to take his place on the budget task force.